1. Home

 Key insights

-You’ll also add to your equity throughout the loan term as you make monthly payments.
-With an amortized loan, you’ll pay back your debt as monthly payments that include both principal and interest.
+With an amortized loan, you’ll pay back your debt in monthly payments that include both principal and interest.
 In the first few years, the payments you make will contribute mostly to interest and will only pay off a small portion of the principal.

 However, as time passes, you’ll pay off more and more of the principal.
 This increases your equity stake in the home.